 An important part of a BYU education involves academic experiences around the world.
 Students gain experience in a truly global classroom through BYU international programs, including internships, study abroad, field school, and direct enrollment.
 The Global Opportunity Scholarship was crafted with Provo Parity in mind—that is, the idea that with this scholarship, an academic program abroad shouldn’t cost more than a semester on campus.
 The purpose of the scholarship is to provide just enough funding assistance and an opportunity for students who, after doing all they can do for themselves, need a little more help to have an educational experience abroad.
 We call it the “scholarship of last resort.”
 Financial situations vary, of course, but with your preparation, some sacrifice, and a deep commitment toward having an international education experience—this scholarship can make the difference for students like you.

-In order to qualify for this scholarship, you must be a BYU student from any major, (including international and married students), who is participating in a BYU international program through the Kennedy Center, and who has no previous international academic experience.
+In order to qualify for this scholarship, you must be a BYU student (including international and married students) participating in a BYU international study program through the Kennedy Center and who has had no previous international academic experience.

 STEP ONE: Students interested in being nominated for this scholarship must download, print, and complete the student section of this form.

 STEP TWO: Students must set up a time to meet with the faculty director of their international study program.
 They will manually hand in both pages of the form to their director who will then ask them questions regarding the student portion of the form.

 STEP THREE: Faculty program directors will then nominate ONE student from their program for the scholarship.

 STEP FOUR: Nominated students are contacted directly by the Kennedy Center to complete an online application.
 This application includes basic personal information, a personal statement, other funding sources sought, and a detailed program budget.